ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/6-Build-Android-Chat-App.md

 This is the recommended option.

-1. Open Android Studio and select “Open an existing Android Studio project” and navigate to open `examples/demo-apps/android/LlamaDemo`.
+1. Open Android Studio and select **Open an existing Android Studio project** and navigate to open `examples/demo-apps/android/LlamaDemo`.

 2. Run the app (^R).
 This builds and launches the app on the phone.